 Simple science tells us that dark colors absorb light, while light colors reflect it.
 While white is certainly an option, using pale or pastel colors on walls or floor can also keep your room from feeling like it’s closing in on you.

 Strategically-placed mirrors can do wonders for a tiny room.
-“Use large mirrors to bounce around light as well as trick the eye into thinking the room is larger because of the reflection,” HGTV star Emily Henderson told Brit + Co here.
+“Use large mirrors to bounce around light as well as trick the eye into thinking the room is larger because of the reflection.”
+HGTV star Emily Henderson told Brit + Co.
 If a jumbo mirror isn’t in your budget, mirrored furniture, like end tables or dressers, can pull off the illusion as well.

 Space it out

 Your first instinct might be to push everything up against the wall to create more floor space, but does it really work?
+And boom, place your area rugs that you bought from RugKnots!
 The answer is no. Instead, move furniture a few inches away from the wall so the room doesn’t seem jam-packed.

 While you might have an amazing collection of knick-knacks and ceramic pineapples, it’s best to leave little objects elsewhere.
 Interior designer and author, Sabrina Soto, recommends opting for a few large decorative accents.
 “Decorative accents that are smaller than a cantaloupe cramp a room,” Soto explains.